-Our kit is installed on and in our three bay shed high on Mt Cargill, overlooking Dunedin city.
+Our Freedom Kit is installed on and in our three bay shed high on Mt Cargill, overlooking Dunedin city.
 We installed the racks and panels ourselves, and had a sparky connect the fancy bits inside the shed as he was on site wiring our shed and outbuildings anyway.
 The shed is oriented so that the panels are facing a little east of north, which seems ok as they take good advantage of the morning sun that way.

 We are living in the shed and other buildings until our home is built next year sometime, so we have an interesting setup.
 The three bay shed has our "lounge kitchen dining" in it so has a fridge, microwave, jug, and lots of power points.
 Good lighting as well.
 We also have a freestanding fire to stop us freezing to death!
 Wired in to the shed are three caravan plugs - one goes to a caravan with teenager and associated electronics inside it.
 One goes to little shed with another teenager in it, and the last goes to a portacom with the two adults in it, plus the shower, laundry and chest freezer.
 Cooking is done on gas, as is hot water.
 Our water pump is electric though, as we are on tank water.
 We do struggle in winter with short daylight down here, so have a little petrol generator to top up the batteries with as needed.